guidogagl/LSMDB/README.md

 Throgh button _submit_ RegistrationForm performs a correctness check of the inserted data, following the criteria illustrated above.
 If the controls are successful, it delegates the insert of the agency in the database to its reference _deposito_ of class _DepositoDati_.
+Let us note that method **getAgency** of class _DepositoDati_ is overridden as to check wheter the agency - whose business name is a primary key in the _Agenzia_ table - is already registred in the network.

 ```
 submit.addActionListener(new ActionListener() {